Tongariro National Park – all you need to know!

 Tongariro National Park (Tongariro means something as “being born in the bitter south wind”) is located in the center of the North Island.
 When you come driving from the north, which will be the case for most travelers, you have already passed plenty of green Hobbit-like hills.
 Then all of a sudden, Tongariro National Park will access your horizon far in the distance.
 The dark, snowcapped volcanoes will give you a great first impression of its grandeur that awaits you upon arrival.

 Tongariro National Park was actually used as inspiration for the Lord of the Rings movies, where Mount Ngauruhoe featured as Mount Doom and several scenes were shot in the Rangipo Desert, which is part of the park.
 Three volcanoes dominate the park: Mount Ruapehu, Mount Ngauruhoe and Mount Tongariro, which are pictured from right to left on the picture below.
-Especially from up close, they looks dangerous and they are!
+Especially from up close, they look dangerous and they are!
 In 2012 Mount Tongariro erupted and caused the area to close for a while.

 Hiking the Tongariro Alpine Crossing

 Once you’ve decided to do this hike, make sure you realize that it’s an alpine hike, meaning you will need to have at least some hiking experience.
 What’s really important to remember, is that the crossing is subject to weather.
 Many days each year Department of Conservation will advice not to set off because of the poor weather conditions.
-Those weather conditions may not always look bad from far away, but as we experienced ourselves, even on a sunny day the winds can be killing.
+Those weather conditions may not always look bad from far away, but as I experienced, even on a sunny day the winds can be killing.
 So therefore, always check with DOC before setting off, their office is at the Whakapapa Visitor Center, the park’s main place for resources.

-Other things to know about Tongariro National Park
+Other hikes in Tongariro National Park

 If you are not planning on doing the Tongariro Alpine Crossing or the Northern Circuit, there are plenty of other short walks around the park that will give you a great feeling of its unique natural features.
 You can see waterfalls, explosion craters and of course the volcanoes.
 You can find an online brochure of all walks on the Department of Conservation website.